NIfrim/claybrook_rms/README.md

 # Claybrook Zoo RMS & Website with Account management for Sponsors

 This project is Laravel based and has been done as part of CSY3013 - Software Engineering course for the University of Northampton.
+Our client was a Zoo which required a Records Management System and a Website.

 This project has laravel homestead as a dependency, so it can be run on any machine using a virtual machine.
 It requires you to have Vagrant, VirtualBox, and nodejs installed on your machine.